LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/exercises.rst

 Exercises: OMG the ORM!
 =======================

+..
+TODO: Update branch info when final branch is finalized.

 For the exercises, we are going to continue building on our ``CodingEvents`` application.
 The exercise instructions assume that your code resembles the `orm1 <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/orm1>`_ branch.
-Create a new branch off of your ``orm1`` code to get started on the exercises.
+Create a new branch in your own ``CodingEvents`` repo to get started on the exercises.

 .. admonition:: Note

    You will be making one model class and adding to ``DbContext``.
-   If you are not sure what these classes should look like, refer back to the sections on persistent models and ``DbContext``.
+   If you are not sure what these classes should look like, refer back to the :ref:`section <intro-to-data-stores>` on data stores and ``DbContext``.

 The ``EventCategory`` Class
 ---------------------------